-In 2007 he founded the Great American Songbook Foundation, dedicated to celebrating the art form and preserving it through educational programs, Master Classes, and the annual High School Songbook Academy.
-This summer intensive open to students from across the country has produced graduates who have gone on to record acclaimed albums and appear on television programs such as NBC’s America’s Got Talent.
-Michael serves on the Library of Congress’ National Recording Preservation Board, an organization dedicated to ensuring the survival, conservation and increased public availability of America’s sound recording heritage.
+In 2007 he founded the Great American Songbook Foundation, dedicated to celebrating the art form and preserving it through educational programs, Master Classes and the annual High School Songbook Academy.
+This summer intensive program, open to students from across the country, has produced graduates who have gone on to record acclaimed albums and appear on television programs such as NBC’s America’s Got Talent.
+Mr. Feinstein serves on the Library of Congress’ National Recording Preservation Board, an organization dedicated to ensuring the survival, conservation and increased public availability of America’s sound recording heritage.

 The most recent album from his multi-platinum recording career is A Michael Feinstein Christmas from Concord Records.
-The CD features Grammy® Award -winning jazz pianist Alan Broadbent (Paul McCartney, Diana Krall, Natalie Cole).
-Mr. Feinstein earned his fifth Grammy® Award nomination in 2009 for The Sinatra Project, his CD celebrating the music of “Ol’ Blue Eyes.”
+The record features Grammy® Award-winning jazz pianist Alan Broadbent (Paul McCartney, Diana Krall, Natalie Cole).
+Mr. Feinstein earned his fifth Grammy® Award nomination in 2009 for The Sinatra Project, his record celebrating the music of “Ol’ Blue Eyes.”
 The Sinatra Project, Volume II: The Good Life was released in 2011.
-He released the CDs The Power Of Two – collaborating with Glee and 30 Rock star Cheyenne Jackson – and Cheek To Cheek, recorded with Broadway legend Barbara Cook.
-For Mr. Feinstein’s CD We Dreamed These Days, he co-wrote the title song with the late Dr. Maya Angelou.
+He released the records The Power of Two – collaborating with Glee and 30 Rock star Cheyenne Jackson – and Cheek To Cheek, recorded with Broadway legend Barbara Cook.
+For Mr. Feinstein’s CD We Dreamed These Days, he co-wrote the title song with Dr. Maya Angelou.

 His Emmy Award-nominated TV special Michael Feinstein – The Sinatra Legacy, which was taped live at the Palladium in Carmel, IN, aired across the country in 2011.
 The PBS series Michael Feinstein’s American Songbook, the recipient of the ASCAP Deems-Taylor Television Broadcast Award, was broadcast for three seasons and is available on DVD.
 His most recent primetime PBS-TV Special, New Year’s Eve at The Rainbow Room – written and directed by Desperate Housewives creator Marc Cherry – aired in 2014.
 For his nationally syndicated public radio program Song Travels, Mr. Feinstein interviews and performs alongside of music luminaries such as Bette Midler, Neil Sedaka, Liza Minnelli, Rickie Lee Jones, David Hyde Pierce and more.

-Mr. Feinstein’s recent book The Gershwins and Me – the Los Angeles Times best-seller from Simon & Schuster – features a new CD of Gershwin standards performed with Cyrus Chestnut at the piano.
+Michael Feinstein’s book The Gershwins and Me – the Los Angeles Times best-seller from Simon & Schuster – features a new record of Gershwin standards performed with Cyrus Chestnut at the piano.